idio-lang/DIPS/source/implementing-idio/reader/reading.rst

 The implementation of this is not *Art*, I have to say and my :lname:`C` naming scheme has let me down.
 It needs revisiting.
-(At the time it was "Tack something on the end to make it different."
-We've all been there....)
+(At the time the naming scheme was "Tack something on the end to make it different."
+I think we've all been there....)

 Quasiquotation Interpolation Characters
 ---------------------------------------

 .. sidebox::

-   There are moments when you think...
-"Yes!  *Genius!*"
+   There are moments when you think, "Yes!  *Genius!*"

    ...before realising how crushingly obvious it was.